cryoMike90s/DoStuff/README.md

 ## Room for Improvement
 To do:
 - Enable Full-Text Search Engine
-- Deployment on Docker Containers
+- Deployment on Docker Container: DONE
 - A better front end structure
 - Introduction of calendar with possibility to allocate task for specific days